auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_05.md

 - On Windows, install [Visual Studio Community](https://visualstudio.microsoft.com/vs/community), with the [Desktop development with C++](https://learn.microsoft.com/en-us/cpp/build/vscpp-step-0-installation?view=msvc-170) packages.
 - On macOS, first install [brew](https://brew.sh) through the `Terminal.app` on macOS, then with `brew` install the following libraries by running the `brew install libxinerama libxcursor xorg-server pkg-config glfw` command in the same terminal.
-- On GNU/Linux, first install `libxinerama-dev libxcursor-dev xorg-dev libglu1-mesa-dev pkg-config` libraries with the package manager of your distribution.
+- On GNU/Linux, first install `libxinerama-dev libxcursor-dev xorg-dev libglu1-mesa-dev pkg-config curl zip unzip tar` libraries with the package manager of your distribution.
 Note that the names of the packages may differ slightly depending on the package manager and its repositories used.
 Refer to the documentation of your GNU/Linux distribution for more information.

 #### Step 1: Accessing the `Vcpkg` Panel